DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 - re-run the first suspicious transaction:
     - npm run makeSuspiciousTransfer1 ; npm run listVehicles
     - ==> The message for vehicle 156478954 should have changed

+# Moving to Composer 0.9
+- separate the business network from the app
+- remove transaction and 'identified by' for all transactions
+- update the ACL
+        resource: "org.acme.vehicle.lifecycle.*"
+- change admin into PeerAdmin in composer deploy command
+    - composer network deploy --archiveFile vehicle-lifecycle*.bna  -p hlfv1 -i PeerAdmin -s adminpw